limdeta/fieldforce/android/BACKGROUND_TRACKING_README.md

 Kotlin notes:
 - Use FusedLocationProviderClient (com.google.android.gms:play-services-location).
 - Create NotificationChannel and a persistent notification with actions (pause/stop) so the service is less likely to be killed.
-- Use startForeground with Notification and startSticky semantics as appropriate.
+- Use startForeground with Notification and ensure the service only runs while tracking is active.
 - Use ActivityRecognition (optional) to detect motion vs stationary and adjust LocationRequest priorities.

 Flutter wiring: